1.5 million reasons you should have TPD insurance

 When TPD insurance cover is needed, the payout is life-changing

-So, when she and her partner decided the time was right to start a family, she was concerned that her partner didn't take out insurance.
+So, when she and her partner decided the time was right to start a family, she was concerned that her partner didn't take out any insurance.

 Jessica insured her partner for $1.5 million.
-If he ever became unable to work and earn an income, the insured amount would be enough to pay their mortgage, and be enough to care for their family.
+If he ever became unable to work and earn an income, the insured amount would be enough to pay their mortgage, and be enough to care for their growing family.

 “If he was incapacitated, I was the claimant and he was the life insured,” she explains.